 This auto insurance giant is Berkshire Hathway’s highest-profile holding because of vast amounts of silly advertising.
-Geico’s mascot, the Gecko is a constant presence on American television, in particular.
+In particular, Geico’s mascot, the Gecko, is a constant presence on American television.

-GEICO is one of Berkshire’s most lucrative holdings generating $389 million from underwriting in 1st Quarter 2019.
-Moreover, GEICO reported a $770 million underwriting profit in 2019, Insurance Journal estimates.
+GEICO is one of Berkshire’s most lucrative holdings generating $1.259 billion from underwriting in 2021.

 GEICO claims to insure 28 million vehicles through 17 million auto insurance policies in the United States.
 The name GEICO stands for Government Employees Insurance Company.
-Although, currently, GEICO will sell an auto, home, general liability, professional liability, workers’ compensation, medical malpractice, rideshare, business, or commercial auto to anybody.
+Although currently, GEICO will sell auto, home, general liability, professional liability, workers’ compensation, medical malpractice, rideshare, business, or commercial car to anybody.